Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Cities/Havdal, City of Pearls.md

   - city
 nation: Saxum
 ---
+*Havdal rises like a jewel upon the waves, but every gem has its flaws.
+Look closely, and you'll see the cracks left by war, the scars of an unbroken city, and the people who refuse to bow to the tides.
+— Bryndara Othvik, Ohkyrian scholar

+**Population:** 83.790 (29% humans, 15% dwarves, 12% halflings, 44% other races)

+**Government:** The city is governed by the most powerful of the local merchant guilds, known as the **INSERT MERCHANT GUILD NAME**

+**Defense:** Heavily defended both from the sea and land.

+**Commerce:** Havdal is the center of maritime trade for this nation.
+It exports and imports large amounts of resources.

+**Organizations:** Multiple merchant guilds have their seat of power in the city.
 # Overview
 Havdal is the largest port city within the [[Saxum Sovereignty Overview|Saxum Sovereignty]], with its main exports being various crafted goods made from metal, as well as large amounts of food products.
 # History